Not-A-Builder/SMP-Methodology/Workflow.md

 ### 1. Carry out all the solutions from 31-10-18.

-Finish the above 5 procedures to completion.
+Finish the above 5 procedures to completion on or before 10-11-18.

 ### 2. Help Amit with his topic of research.